-The tuition amount is due on arrival by check, or credit card (VISA and MasterCard) payable to MSHA Finance.
+The tuition amount is due on arrival by credit card or check payable to MSHA Finance.
 We regret that we cannot accept cash.
 Billing is possible with a written request to the Academy's Student Services Branch two weeks in advance.
 If tuition is submitted in advance, written notification of withdrawal to the Student Services Branch is required to process a full refund.